Avesta-FA/QuickWin-CheatSheet/README.md

 # QuickWin-CheatSheet
-The purpose of this repository is to be a cheat sheet for analysts and threat hunters to find and detect adversaries.
+The purpose of this repository is to be a cheat sheet for the security community to find and detect adversaries.
-While there will be a lot of quick wins I will also add useful detection techniques that require more analysis.
+While there will be a lot of quick wins I will also add detection techniques that require more analysis.

+## General